postaddictme/dart-instagram-sdk/README.md

 instagram-dart
 ==============

-Alpha version, works but no documents and many bugs
+Alpha version, works but has not documented yet and many bugs

 Dart Instagram API wrapper